DFKI/leechcrawler/extending.md

 **How to write your own Parser**
 Since LeechCrawler deals with the original Tika Parsers, you simply have to write a new Tika Parser.
 Tika documentation can be found at e.g. [Parser 5min Quick Start Guide](http://tika.apache.org/1.0/parser_guide.html)

+**How to write your own MimeType Detector**
+Sometimes specifying a glob pattern inside Tikas custom-mimetypes.xml is not enough for detecting a mimetype, since the glob patterns are a bit limited and glob parsing is only on the URL.getPath() part, which misses relevant parts sometimes.
+In this case, for detecting your mimetype, you have to write and register your own MimeType Detecor:
+ 1. Implement the Tika Detector interface.
+Inside the detect(..) method, return MediaType.OCTET_STREAM in the case you can not make an assumption about the current MimeType, i.e. if the current case is not of your MimeType.
+You can use the stream or the metadata detected yet (e.g. the file path) for detection.
+ 2. Register your Detector inside a 'META-INF/services/org.apache.tika.detect.Detector' file.
+Put that file somewhere into the class path (e.g. with Maven inside 'src/main/resources/META-INF/services/org.apache.tika.detect.Detector').
+Just add a line with your Detector class reference, e.g. 'de.dfki.leech.LeechExampleDetector'

 **How to write your own CrawlerParser**
 To write your own crawler, following steps have to be considered:
  1. In the case you have a new URL protocol (as e.g. imap://), implement a new de.dfki.km.leech.io.URLStreamProvider.